-- In accordance with the Proof of Loss subsection this CLAIMS AND APPEALS PROCEDURES, We will not accept or pay for claims received from you more than 12 months from the date of services, unless it shall be shown not to have been reasonably possible to submit a claim and that the claim was submitted as soon as reasonably possible. - written decision within 15 business days for electronic claims and 30 calendar days for paper claims after We receive Your written Proof of Loss or Claim.
-We may extend the time for making a decision for an additional 15 days if circumstances beyond our control delay our decision, if We notify You within 15 days after We receive Your claim.
+- o In accordance with the Proof of Loss subsection this CLAIMS AND APPEALS PROCEDURES, We will not accept or pay for claims received from you more than 12 months from the date of services, unless it shall be shown not to have been reasonably possible to submit a claim and that the claim was submitted as soon as reasonably possible. - We will review Your claim, and if We have all the information We need We will send You a written decision within 15 business days for electronic claims, 30 calendar day for paper claims after We receive Your written Proof of Loss or Claim.
+We may extend the time for making a decision for an additional 15 days if circumstances beyond Our control delay Our decision, if We notify You within 15 days after We receive Your claim.
 We may ask You for more information.
-If we tell You We need more information, We will ask You for the information, and We will give You 45 days to send us the information before the end of the initial 15-day decision period ends. and We will make a decision within 15 working days after We receive the first piece of information (including documents) We requested.
+If We tell You We need more information, We will ask You for the information before the end of the initial 15-day decision period ends, and We will give You 45 days to send Us the information.
+We will make a decision within 15 days after We receive the first piece of information (including documents) We requested.
 You should send all the requested information at one time, so that We will be able to consider it all when We make our decision.
-If We do not receive any of the requested information (including documents) within 45 days after We send our request, We will make a decision based on the information We have following the end of the 45-day period. - o If we deny Your claim (if we do not pay for all the Services You requested), Our Adverse Benefit Determination will tell You why We denied Your claim and include information regarding the mandatory appeal rights, including external review that may be available to You.
+If We do not receive any of the requested information (including documents) within 45 days after We send our request, We will make a decision based on the information We have following the end of the 45 day period. - If We deny Your claim (if We do not pay for all the Services You requested), Our Adverse Benefit Determination will tell You why We denied Your claim and include information regarding the mandatory appeal rights, including external review that may be available to You.
 Please refer to the subsection The Internal Appeals Process provision under this section for details regarding the mandatory internal appeal process and Your appeal rights.